Evidence Base

 Skills, Employment and Socio-Economic Evidence Base Dashboard

-To support our Skills and Employment stakeholders, and local authority colleagues and wider partners we have developed a data pack to provide the latest available data covering many skills, employment and socio-economic themes.
+To support our Skills and Employment stakeholders, local authority colleagues and wider partners we have developed a data pack to provide the latest available data covering many skills, employment and socio-economic themes.

 Where possible this data is presented at a Local/Unitary Authority level, Travel to Work Area (TTWA) level and then given LEP, Regional and National context.